 Me

-In addition to photography and animals, another interest of mine is the martial ats.
-I previously trained in Kickboxing for 4 years from the age of 15 and then for 3 years in Aikido, achieving brown belt in both.
-I then however spent about a year out of action from Aikido with a persistent shoulder injury and afterwards never really got back into it for various reasons.
-I did however always retain a keen interest in the martial arts in general and eventually went back to my roots so to speak and took up Kickboxing again, with the aim of finally achieving a long standing ambition to earn my black belt and become qualified as an instructor.
-Another, more recently discovered, hobby is snowboarding, something that for a long time I thought looked great fun but until a couple of years ago just never got round to trying, however after doing a learn in a day session at Sno!zone in Milton Keynes, I became hooked and now know what the call of the mountains feels like!
+Aside from photography and the natural world, my main interest is martial arts.
+I first trained in Kickboxing from the age of 15 and then also trained in Aikido for a time, achieving brown belt in both.
+I then spent about a year out of action from Aikido with a persistent shoulder injury and afterwards never really got back into it for various reasons.
+I did however always retain a keen interest in the martial arts and eventually after finding the right treatment for my shoulder decided to get back into it and took up Kickboxing again, achieving the long standing ambition of earning my black belt in 2012.
+I then trained in Escrima for a couple of years before changing my focus to reality based self defence systems, joining the FRACT Tactical Fight System coaching programme and qualifying as a level 3 foundation coach in February 2016.
+I also started training in Ju-jitsu in 2018.

 My Photography

-I first got into photography in Autumn of 2006 after a friend and I spontaneously booked a holiday in Africa and I decided to pick up a digital camera with a long zoom to enable me to get shots of the wildlife out there.
+I first got into photography in Autumn of 2006 after a friend and I spontaneously booked a holiday to Africa and I decided to pick up a digital camera with a long zoom to enable me to get shots of the wildlife out there.
 At the time I never really expected to take it too seriously, just buying a decent all in one camera that would serve it’s purpose for the trip, but no sooner did I start to get to grips with the thing than my interest in photography snowballed and 6 months later I was buying my first DSLR.
-The rest, as they say, is history, my array of gear has exponentially grown over the years (although the coveted Nikon 200-400 lens still remains out of my financial grasp for the forseeable future) and I have attended many photography workshops at wildlife parks around the country to further my ability and compensate for the lack of time and funds to see so many of earth’s more exotic creatures in their natural habitat
+The rest, as they say, is history, my array of gear has grown and evolved over the years (From a bridge camera, to DSLR, to micro four thirds) and I have attended many photography workshops at wildlife parks around the country to improve my skills and compensate for the lack of time and funds to see so many of earth’s more exotic creatures in their natural habitat.

-None of my work is heavily ‘photoshopped’, I personally feel that too much post processing diverges from the realms of photography into digital art, which I have absolutely nothing against, but it’s just not what my photography is about, I like to capture a moment or scene as best I can, not manipulate it later.
-The only noteworthy exception to that rule is that I do occasionally use exposure bracketing and subsequent exposure blending for sunsets or landscape shots with too great a contrast to capture accurately in one shot.
-Otherwise aside from some minor things (e.g. cloing out a red dot from a photo where I was using a laser pen to catch the attention of a playful moggy), my photos are generally ‘as shot’, I rarely do anything more than cropping and RAW conversions to balance exposure and bring out colours where needed.
-Adobe Lightroom with a couple of handy plugins is my primary workflow tool for everything from importing photos to publishing them to the web, and I can’t remember the last time I needed anything else
+None of my main work is heavily ‘photoshopped’, I personally feel that too much post processing diverges from the realms of photography into digital art, which I have absolutely nothing against, but it’s just not for me.
+I have occasionally dabbled with creative editing for a bit of fun, but no such images are on display here.
+So aside from some minor things (e.g. cloing out a red dot from a photo where I was using a laser pen to catch the attention of a playful kitten), my photos are generally ‘as shot’, I rarely do much more than cropping and RAW conversions to balance exposure and bring out colours where needed.

 Website

-Well essay over, that’s me and the site in a nutshell, if you’d like to know any more please feel free to drop me a line via the contacts page.
+Well, that’s me in a nutshell, if you’d like to know any more please feel free to drop me a line via the contacts page.